Workday Review 2026 - Features, Pricing & Deals

-Workday is a cloud-based software platform that helps organizations manage their workforce, finances, and business processes.
-The system combines Human Capital Management (HCM), Enterprise Resource Planning (ERP), and Financial Management into one unified solution.
+Workday is a cloud-based enterprise platform that helps organizations manage their workforce, finances, and business operations.
+The system combines Human Capital Management (HCM), Financial Management, Enterprise Resource Planning (ERP), and procurement into one unified solution with a single data core.

-Organizations use Workday to handle essential tasks like employee onboarding, payroll processing, and financial planning.
-The platform's real-time analytics enable quick decision-making, while its automated features streamline routine HR and financial operations.
+Organizations use Workday to handle employee onboarding, payroll processing, financial planning, and contract analysis.
+The platform's real-time analytics enable quick decision-making, while embedded AI features automate routine HR and financial operations.
+AI agents can generate job descriptions, create employee development plans, and analyze contracts.

-While pricing varies based on company size and needed features, Workday typically charges per employee per month.
+Pricing varies based on company size and needed features.
+Workday typically charges around $99 per employee per month.
 Small businesses can expect to pay around $100,000 annually, while larger organizations may pay more depending on their chosen modules and implementation needs.

 Founded in 2005, the platform has grown to serve thousands of organizations worldwide.
-Its focus on integrating artificial intelligence helps companies automate routine tasks and analyze data more effectively.
-The system also offers strong security features to protect sensitive business information.
+Its multi-tenant SaaS architecture and open API framework allow it to connect with third-party systems while maintaining strong security features to protect sensitive business information.

 Online Reviews (Last 6 Months Summarised)